-Treatment of Abstentions, Broker Non-Votes and Failure to Vote
+Treatment of Failures to Vote, Abstentions and Broker Non-Votes

-If you fail to submit a proxy or to vote in person at the FIS special meeting, your shares of FIS common stock will not be counted towards a quorum, and, if a quorum is present, you will not affect the vote for the approval of the FIS share issuance proposal and the approval of the FIS adjournment proposal.
+If you fail to submit a proxy or to attend the FIS special meeting in person, your shares of FIS common stock will not be counted towards a quorum, and, if a quorum is present, you will not affect the vote for the approval of the FIS share issuance proposal and the approval of the FIS adjournment proposal.
+A failure to vote on the FIS articles amendment proposal will have the same effect as a vote "AGAINST" the FIS articles amendment proposal.

-Abstentions are treated as shares present and entitled to vote on a matter and, under NYSE rules, are treated as votes cast for proposals related to share issuances; thus, abstentions will have the same effect as a vote "AGAINST" the FIS share issuance proposal and the FIS adjournment proposal.
-Broker non-votes will have no effect on the approval of the FIS share issuance proposal or the FIS adjournment proposal.
+Abstentions and shares of FIS common stock for which the respective proxy card contains both a valid vote and a broker non-vote, if any such cards are received, will be counted for the purpose of determining whether a quorum is present.
+Under NYSE rules, abstentions are treated as votes cast "AGAINST" proposals related to share issuances.
+Abstentions will have the same effect as a vote "AGAINST" the FIS share issuance proposal, the FIS articles amendment proposal and the FIS adjournment proposal.
+Broker non-votes, if any, will have the same effect as a vote "AGAINST" the FIS articles amendment proposal and the FIS adjournment proposal, but will have no effect on the approval of the FIS share issuance proposal.